-If you’ve ever taken care of a loved one young or seasoned, you have an idea of how mentally and emotionally challenging the experience can be.
-For me, what started as a shocking reality check and incredibly challenging life became the most intimate life changing experience.
-Being a special needs mom improved my quality of life.
-I found an incredible love, grew an amazing events company and built an amazing blog community.
+If you’ve ever taken care of a loved one, whether they are young or seasoned, you have an idea of how mentally and emotionally challenging the experience can be.
+For me, what started as a shocking reality check and an incredibly challenging circumstance became the most intimate, life-changing experience I’ve ever had.
+How Being a Special Needs Mom Improved My Quality Of Life Being: I found an incredible love, grew an amazing events company, and built a wonderful blog community.

 I had my daughter Sania at the young age of 17.
-I graduated high school and as a teenage mom was determined to live a healthier lifestyle that wasn’t restricted by a poor mentality (which was my reality growing up).
-I was on the right track by finding a great full-time job with benefits, being able to afford and move into a great apartment for once in a great neighborhood.
+I graduated high school and, as a teenage mom, was determined to live a healthier lifestyle that wasn’t restricted by a poor mentality (which was my reality growing up).
+I was on the right track: I found a great full-time job with benefits as a Portfolio Analyst at a fortune 500 company, and was able to afford to move into my first apartment located in a safer neighborhood.

-Within a year our realities changed.
-Sania’s health began to deteriorate and her condition impacted my ability to commit to just about everything.
-Full time employment included.
+Within a year, that reality changed.
+At only eleven months, Sania’s health began to deteriorate and her condition impacted my ability to commit to just about everything—full-time employment included.

-Life as a special needs mom became emotionally taxing, challenging and painful.
-To make matters worst, test after test and a visiting high number of specialists didn’t produce a diagnosis.
+Life as a mother to a special needs child became emotionally taxing, challenging, and painful.
+To make matters worse, visiting many specialists and investing in test after test failed to produce a diagnosis for Sania’s condition.
 No one could determine what was wrong with her.

-I went from caring for a child who could once walk, talk and groom herself.
-To providing care to a child who cognitively was equivalent to a 6 month old, or perhaps a 100 year old adult.
+I went from caring for a child who could once walk, talk and groom herself, to providing care to a little girl who was the cognitive equivalent of a six-month-old, or perhaps a hundred-year-old adult.

-Her care is 100% dependent on someone other than herself.
+Sania’s care is 100 percent dependent on someone other than herself.
 This was not at all part of my plan for our lives.
-This was too much to handle, so naturally depression set in.
+It was too much for me as a young mother to handle, so naturally depression set in.

-This major curveball quickly showed me life is tough … but I also realize I am tougher.
+Being thrown such a major curveball quickly showed me life is tough … but I also realize I am tougher.

-I wondered what would happen if I tried?
-Try to get help with my anxious isolated state of mind and seek therapy for Sania.
-Maybe things could change for us.
+I wondered what would happen if I tried.
+If I tried to get help with my anxious, isolated state of mind, and seek therapy for Sania.
+Maybe things could change for us, I thought.

-So the following year I developed in a few key areas that helped me turn my life around one being a plan to seek therapy using my Self Care through Therapy Checklist which you can download here:
+So the following year I focused on my improving my relationship with myself, which helped me turn my life around.
+One of these was by creating plan to seek therapy using my Self-Care through Therapy Checklist, which you can download here:

-Eventually I tired of feeling sorry for myself.
-At this crossroad I had to decide if I wanted to stay in that mental space or commit to doing the tough work that is change.
+Eventually I grew tired of feeling sorry for myself.
+At this crossroad, I had to decide if I wanted to stay in that mental space or commit to doing the tough work that is change.

 And eventually I wanted more.
-It wasn’t until I accepted my truth that allowed any possible chance at changing it.
+It wasn’t until I accepted my truth that I had any possible chance of changing it.
 I had to deal with the pain associated with it in order to grow.
 What got me in that mental place didn’t have the power to keep me there.

-Desire to feel, do and be better became my new obsession.
+The desire to feel, do and be better became my new obsession.
 I started with seeking out a therapist for myself because I realized I needed professional help.
-My therapist helped me grow through an emotionally taxing process of unlearning traumatic experiences since childhood.
-The journey of unlearning ways and habits to then learn a healthier way to exist is tough and also so necessary.
-The starting point was the amazing realization that there was someone else out there trained to help me get through this.
-I explore how and why in my Self Care through Therapy Checklist which you can download here.
+My therapist helped me grow through an emotionally taxing process of unlearning traumatic experiences I’d held on to since childhood.
+The journey of unlearning ways and habits to then learn a healthier way to exist is tough, and also so necessary.
+The starting point was the amazing realization that there was someone out there who was trained to help me get through this.

-Sania developed an intolerance to high fructose corn syrup which is in EVERYTHING processed.
-I had to omit ALL processed food and basically make foods from scratch.
-Things like pasta sauce and mashed potatoes required being made from scratch.
+Sania developed an intolerance to high fructose corn syrup, which is in EVERYTHING processed.
+I had to omit ALL processed foods and basically make foods from scratch.
+Even things like pasta sauce and mashed potatoes required being made from scratch.

-Shocked and upset (because why the hell would I not be?)
-I went through the stage of recognizing this familiar feeling of being hurt and unhappy.
-The difference was it was familiar so I knew how to respond to it this time around.
+Shocked and upset (because why the hell wouldn’t I be?), I went through the stage of recognizing this familiar feeling of being hurt and unhappy.
+The difference was, it was familiar so I knew how to respond to it this time around.
 I created a plan.

-I researched healthy eating alternatives and recipes, shopped for the ingredients then cooked the meals the best I could.
-Until I became great at it.
+I researched healthy eating alternatives and recipes, shopped for the ingredients, then cooked the meals the best I could.
+In a short time I became great at it.
 Experience is the best teacher.
-Eventually along the way we became pescatarians omitting meat from our diets.
-This ended up impacting our health.
+Eventually, along the way we became pescatarians, omitting meat from our diets.
+This had a great impact on our health.
 Sickness no longer came easy, not even the common cold.

 Perhaps this was a blessing in disguise all along.

-Onward all whilst battling the maze that is the healthcare industry meant I needed to become a stronger advocate for Sania.
-I am naturally a lighter more energetic version of my former scorned self, yet a shark in a skirt when my buttons are pushed.
-This in return helped me learn to how to protect and stand up for myself and for something I believed in.
+Forging onward all whilst battling the maze that is the healthcare industry meant I needed to become a stronger advocate for Sania.
+I am naturally a lighter, more energetic version of my former scorned self, yet a shark in a skirt when my buttons are pushed.
+This helped me learn how to protect and stand up for myself and for something I believed in.
 How I showed up every single day mattered.

 3. Show up every single day and be your true, unapologetic self.

 Now with my newfound freedom, acceptance and growth I was determined to improve other areas of my life.
 Remember I mentioned I was unemployed?
-Well I knew I needed to work a job without limitation (like working in an office).
-Sania was always sick forcing me to keep her home and pick her up from school to help her heal.
+Well, I knew I needed to work a job without limitations like working in an office.
+Sania was always sick, forcing me to keep her home and pick her up from school to help her heal.
 So I built my company from the ground up.
-The lessons I learned as a special needs Mom helped me work with an advantage.
-I had become a great leader, super organized, results driven, systematic developing streamlined processes, compassionate, confident, loving and kind.
-What business owner or intrapreneur couldn’t benefit from these skills and characteristics?!
+The lessons I learned as a special needs mom helped me work with an advantage.
+I had become a great leader, super organized, results-driven, systematic and able to develop streamlined processes, compassionate, confident, loving, and kind.
+What entrepreneur or intrapreneur couldn’t benefit from these skills and characteristics?!

-So to emphasize self-care.
-Being sole mom to Sania has taught me to hit the reset button.
+I now place a great emphasis on self-care.
+Being the sole caregiver to Sania has taught me to hit the reset button.
 Often.
 Take time for myself.
 LIVE.
 Have too much fun.
 Laugh too much.
 Drink wine.
-Ecotherapy (time in nature).
-Yoga & meditation.
-Therapy with a culturally aware therapist.
-Essentially I had made my custom wellness cocktail full of what worked for me.
-So that I can go back to my reality.
+Practice ecotherapy (time in nature), yoga, and meditation.
+Commit to therapy with a culturally aware therapist.
+Essentially, I made my custom wellness cocktail full of what worked for me so that I could go back to my reality.
 Renewed.
 Refreshed.
 Reset.
 Happy.
 Because my cup once again runneth over.

-This well being impacted the way I showed up and the way I handled myself and my relationships.
+My newfound wellbeing impacted the way I showed up in life and the way I handled myself and my relationships.
 More importantly, it impacted the way I showed up as a mom.
-I began to care more about everything.
-Assessing areas that could use some better energy and improvement, put a plan in place and had at it.
+I began to care more about everything, assessing areas that could use some better energy and improvement, putting a plan in place, and having at it.

-I met the love of my life (after kissing a few frogs) who is incredibly supportive of my world, entrepreneurship, mommy hood and every other aspect of it.
-He is someone I honestly would not have been the best pair for before the self work and internal growth.
+I met the love of my life (after kissing a few frogs), who is incredibly supportive of my world, entrepreneurship, mommyhood, and every other aspect of it.
+And he is someone I honestly would not have been the best match for before the self-work and internal growth.

-So truthfully speaking, sometimes it is hard to witness and a difficult reality to believe is my own with Sania’s condition (which is still unknown).
+Truthfully speaking, sometimes my reality is hard to witness and it’s difficult to believe it is my own.
+Sania’s condition is still unknown.

 Some days are more challenging than others.
-It’s difficult to watch someone you love lose what impacts their quality of life (and your very own).
-But then you’re reminded that struggle is a gift.
-And love and prioritizing self-care is the road to transformation.
+It’s difficult to watch someone you love lose what impacts their quality of life (and yours, too).
+But then you’re reminded that struggle is a gift, and that love and prioritizing self-care is the road to transformation.

-I embody these qualities because of my journey with her.
-I share all of these qualities with you because of a blessed life with her.
+I embody these qualities because of my journey with my daughter.
+I share all of these qualities with you because of my blessed life with her.
 And I wouldn’t change my reality even if I could.